The Great Divide

 In trying to be humane, it is easy to be blind to the inhumanity of others.
-It is an easy mistake to make, but it doesn’t make one kind, it makes one cruel, for in that moment, one has put both a monster and a kind man – on the same pedestal.
+It is an easy mistake to make, but it doesn’t make one kind.
+It makes one cruel, for, at that moment, one has put both a monster and a kind man – on the same pedestal.
 William Blake understood the injustice of this seemingly kind act when he said, “One law for the lion and the ox is oppression.”

 It is not okay to equate the protesters at Tahrir with the Pro-Morsi protesters; it is an act of cruelty that pretends to be one of kindness.
 It is an appearance of generosity played out at somebody else’s expense, and it is wrong.